igal-sources/fibonaccier-react/README.md

 - Next/Previous links - Changes the current fibonacci to the previous/next.
   he "<< Previous" link will be disabled if we're showing the first number in the sequence.
-- Jump to link - Prompt the user to enter the page number to jump to. for example: page 6 will show the 6th number in the fibonacci sequence (8).
+- Jump to link - Prompt the user to enter the page number to jump to. for example: page 6 will show the 6th number in the fibonacci sequence (8).<br />
+  The last number the user visits is saved.<br />
+  Once the user re-enters the site, his/her last visited number should be displayed.<br />

 AppRoutes - contains routes to main screen.
 The application is responsive.

-All component written as functional components.<br />
+All component written as functional components.
 React Hooks to manage the component lifecycle.

 **Installation**:<br />